hat is a paramedic?

 For a complete list of paramedic program prerequisites, click here.

-- Prerequistes must be completed BEFORE starting the paramedic program!
+- Prerequisites must be completed BEFORE starting the paramedic program!

 - Entrance testing must be completed prior to May 15 for application consideration!